-Helen F. Fitch Cresson Scholar in Painting 1943 Cresson Scholar in Painting 1944 ADMISSION.
+ADMISSION.
 Application blank, sent upon request, must be filled in and returned to the Curator with letters of character reference, a doctor's certificate of health, a full-length snapshot, and, on request, the applicant must submit examples of work in which the Faculty can find an apparent ability and promise and an evident sincerity of purpose, before the student may register.
 Admission is contingent upon complete satisfaction to Faculty and Management in each and every particular and is always subject to the unreserved right of dismissal.
 No student is eligible unless at least sixteen years of age and possessed of a completed high school education or its equivalent.
 The Committee on Instruction reserves the right to limit the number of students under any or all classifications.

 FEES.
-Day School,
+Day School, T Г

-Tuition Fee per term \$125.00 10.00 2.00

-Total, First Term \$137.00 125.00 2.00

-Total Fees, First Two Winter Terms \$264.00

-Students paying the Day School fees are entitled to all the privileges of the Evening School classes.

-Evening School, Tuition Fee for Single Term Matriculation Fee (paid only on entrance) Locker Fee per term \$37.50 5.00 .75 Total per Single Term, Evening School . \$43.25 Part Time (for former P.A.F.A. students), Tuition Fee per term (3 full day privileges per week) Locker Fee per term \$62.50 1.00 Total Fee per term \$63.50 Service Men and Women are admitted to the Classes upon presentation of credentials and examwork on request, to the satisfaction of the manage paying a locker fee only mples of fees do not include the cost of any materials
+FEES.
+Day School, Tuition Fee per term \$100.00 10.00 2.00 Total, First Term \$112.00 100.00 2.00 Studer Evenin Total Fees, First Year all th ne privi leg \$214.00 es of the Tuition Fee for Single Term \$25.00 Matriculation Fee (paid only on entrance) .
+5.00 Locker Fee per one term .75 Total per Single Term, Evening School.
+Part Time (for former P. A. F. A. students), \$30.75 Tuition Fee per term (3 full day privileges per Locker Fee for term week) \$50.00 1.00 AFI 00

+Service Men and Women are admitted to the Evening Classes upon presentation of credentials and examples of work on request, to the satisfaction of the management, paying a locker fee only . .